Desiki-high/prefetch-anlysis/README.md

 ## Getting started
 Please ensure your `nerdctl` is beyond v0.22 and set the containerd environment for nydus.
 Before use this tool we should clear local images and containers.
+Please run this tool in root

 ### Run main.py
+workdir /path/to
+./main.py

 ### Run convert.py and metrics.py